-4.3 As highlighted in many capital related reports presented to council committees over the years, the aim of the Prudential Code is to support local strategic planning, local asset management planning and proper option appraisal.
+- As highlighted in many capital related reports presented to council committees over the years, the aim of the Prudential Code is to support local strategic planning, local asset management planning and proper option appraisal.
 Its objectives are to ensure, within a clear framework, that the capital expenditure plans are affordable, prudent and sustainable.
-A key element of the

-- 4.4 The updated Council Plan 2019-2024 (report 74/20 refers) sets out these wider objectives, the main features of which are: - VISION For Angus to be a great place to live, work and visit. - PURPOSE To work with and for the people of Angus to improve the outcomes and opportunities for all. - STRATEGIC PRIORITIES We want:

-Angus to be a go to place for business To maximise inclusion and reduce inequalities Our communities to be strong, resilient and led by citizens Angus Council to be efficient and effective. - 4.5 It is against this backdrop, and with these ideals in mind, that Angus Council must set both its capital and revenue budgets.
+A key element of the capital strategy however is the ability to demonstrate this, i.e. that our General Fund and HRA capital programmes fit in with Angus Council's wider objectives and that a framework is in place to ensure effective and sustainable investment. - 4.5 The Council Plan 2021-2024 (report 61/21 refers) sets out these wider objectives, the main features of which are: - VISION For Angus to be a great place to live, work and visit. - STRATEGIC PURPOSE Our strategy on a page sets out what is to be achieved and where the focus of resources should be deployed, comprising four complimentary themes - eliminate, reduce, raise and create. - STRATEGIC PRIORITIES We want: - o Angus to be a go-to place for business - o To maximise inclusion and reduce inequalities - Our communities to be strong, resilient and led by citizens - Angus Council to be efficient and effective. - 4.6 It is against this backdrop, and with these ideals in mind, that Angus Council must set both its capital and revenue budgets.